nathanielburman/homosexuality-is-why-I-have-no-girlfriends/README.md

 Let's all go to the Store.
 Vamos!
 Shopping!
 Let's all go to the store and buy soem really nice things for nathaniel.
 Yeah that sounds nice right now.

+...

+now there are hypocrite incel fake hypocrites. fake incels faking hypocrosy itself. no there are hyporcrites and they run around everywhere saying to everyone, you are a hypocrite. and these young demons run amok calling everyone hypocrites.
+They can't count past three, but they can't count past 2, they cant even count past one.
+Them selves.